 Be it creating handicrafts, protecting wildlife as scouts, or hired as staff, our conservation partners employ local people in the countries where they operate.

-WCN hosted Expos in northern California and Houston that were attended by people from over 30 states and 4 countries.
+WCN hosted Expos in northern California that were attended by people from over 29 states and 5 countries.

 field conservationists who have attended WCN workshops

 WCN staff work with partners directly and provide expert training and workshops so conservationists can strengthen or learn new skills that make their organizations more impactful.

 WCN has awarded scholarships to promising young conservationists across 36 countries.

 Our Conservation Partners are Having a Big Impact

 Through support from Okapi Conservation Project, rangers removed snares in the Okapi Wildlife Reserve in the Democratic Republic of Congo, reducing the illegal killing of wildlife.

 In collaboration with other NGOs and the government of Argentina, the Global Penguin Society is creating two large off-shore marine national parks to protect wildlife.

 livestock guarding dogs placed with farmers since 2014